-Less than two weeks left till Christmas, and you still haven’t thought about your company holiday greetings?
+Less than two weeks left till Christmas, and you still haven’t thought about your company’s holiday greetings video?

 It’s okay, we’ve all been there.
 That’s why we’ve decided to share this article.

-Corporate greetings video can be an exceptional way to express care to your customers and employees in this special holiday season.
+Corporate greetings video can be an exceptional way to express care to your customers, partners, and employees in this special holiday season.

 Your holiday video can bring a smile, make someone tear-up a little, or simply remind your customers of the great things you’ve shared this year.
 Either way, it will be much more memorable than a simple picture or text.

 Alright, so corporate videos for a holiday season can be quite helpful.
 But how can you create something both creative and cost-effective?
 Here’s a few ideas for you.

 In this list, we’ve collected for you 9 creative holiday video ideas that cover almost any budget and can still be done before 2021 hits the door.

 eCards are digital holiday greeting cards that are meant for online sharing.
 They can take many shapes and forms, but the most popular ones are slideshows, live-action videos, and animations.